Ishan Kishan: Domestic career

 On 6 November 2016, Kishan scored 273 runs against Delhi in the 2016–17 Ranji Trophy, setting a new record for a player for Jharkhand in the competition.
 He was the leading run-scorer for Jharkhand in the 2017–18 Ranji Trophy, with 484 runs in six matches and in the 2018–19 Vijay Hazare Trophy, with 405 runs in nine matches.

 In October 2018, he was named in the India C squad for the 2018–19 Deodhar Trophy, scoring a century in the tournament's final.
 In February 2019, in the 2018–19 Syed Mushtaq Ali Trophy, he scored an unbeaten century against Jammu and Kashmir.
 In the next match, against Manipur, he scored 113 not out to record back-to-back centuries in the tournament.

 In August 2019, he was named in India Red's squad for the 2019–20 Duleep Trophy and in October in the India A squad for the same competition.
 In February 2021, on the opening day of the 2020–21 Vijay Hazare Trophy, Kishan scored 173 runs against Madhya Pradesh, part of a record score of 422.

 In October 2024, Ishan Kishan was appointed captain of the Jharkhand cricket team for the 2024–25 Ranji Trophy season following the retirement of Saurabh Tiwary.
-Kishan, who previously led the team during the 2018-19 season, aims to guide a youthful squad after recent player retirements.
+Kishan, who previously led the team during the 2018–19 season, aims to guide a youthful squad after recent player retirements.
 He showcased impressive form with a century in the Duleep Trophy, signalling his readiness for the upcoming challenges.
 The experienced wicketkeeper-batter will be supported by vice-captain Virat Singh as they look to make a significant impact in the tournament.

 In August 2025, he was selected to lead the East Zone cricket team as the captain in 2025–26 Duleep Trophy.

+In the 2025–26 Syed Mushtaq Ali Trophy, Ishan Kishan captained Jharkhand and led the team to win their first-ever Syed Mushtaq Ali Trophy title by defeating Haryana by 69 runs.
+Kishan scored 101 runs off 49 balls and shared a 177-run partnership with Kumar Kushagra in 82 balls.
+With this innings, Kishan became the second player to score a century in a Syed Mushtaq Ali Trophy final and the first captain to achieve the feat.
+He also finished the tournament as the leading run-scorer, amassing 517 runs at an average of 57.44 and a strike rate of 197.32, and hit the most sixes in the competition (33).

+For 2026–27 Duleep Trophy he selected to lead East Zone again, During this Tournament Kishan scored 270 runs in 334 balls in the first innings and 80 runs in second innings during the final against South Zone.
+Helping East zone to scores 708 runs, their highest total ever in Duleep Trophy and won the tournament.